JasonLeisure/games/README.md

 ### Updates to files 10/19/2023 Added in whack-a-mole game to games.
+Added in Simon Says game to games folder.

 ### Updates to files 10/18/2023 Added in Animations a Animated wave field.
 Added in Animations a Gashapon animation.
 Added in a pachinko board animation to vanilla code.